-"Public transport" has the same interpretation as commercial air transport
+"Public transport" has the same interpretation as commercial air transport service provision and associated ground equipment, aircraft capability, and operations needed to support performance-based communication.

 "Qualification Test Guide (QTG)" The primary reference document used for the evaluation of a FSTD.
 It contains test results, statements of compliance and the other prescribed information to enable the evaluator to assess if the FSTD meets the test criteria.